wavefrontHQ/docs/pages/doc/trace_data_details.md

 If you instrument your application with a [tracing-system integration](tracing_integrations.html#tracing-system-integrations) or with a [Wavefront OpenTracing SDK](wavefront_sdks.html#sdks-for-collecting-trace-data), Wavefront derives RED metrics from the spans that are sent from the instrumented application.
 These out-of-the-box metrics are derived from your spans automatically, with no additional configuration or instrumentation on your part.
 You can use these metrics as context to help you discover problem traces.

-In general, RED metrics are measures of:
+RED metrics are measures of:

 * Requests – the number of requests being served
 * Errors – the number of failed requests